 In recent years, point of sale (POS) systems and merchant service providers have become one and the same.
 If you're in the market for both merchant services and a point of sale system, you can likely find a few options that'll fit your business' needs.

-To learn the ins and outs of point of sale systems, take a look at another article in our Learning Center, How to Choose a Point of Sale System.
+To learn the ins and outs of point of sale systems, take a look at another one of our articles, How to Choose a Point of Sale System.

 Typically, merchant services will offer one of three pricing options:

 - Flat rate.
 A percentage of the transaction value and sometimes an additional small flat fee per transaction.

 - Interchange plus.
 The amount your merchant services provider pays the card distributor (like Visa or Mastercard) for each transaction, plus the markup the provider charges your business.